Tech-at-DU/We-Sell-Shoes/P03-Client-Showcase/content.md

 We give it a `font-weight` of `400` to bold the font slightly.

-# Make the images slightly interactive
+# Make the Images Slightly Interactive

 In order to make our images a little more lively, we can add some transitions and hover effects.